mehmetbe/Airline-Delay-Performance-Dashboard/README.md

 # Airline Performance and Delay Dashboard
-This code creates a dashboard that returns various graphs and charts visualizing US airline performance and delay data between 2005-2020.
-The dashboard is created in Python Dash library.
+In this project a dashboard was created that returns various graphs and charts visualizing US airline performance and delay data between 2005-2020.
+The dashboard was created in Python Dash library.

 In the dashboard, there are two dropdown menus where you can choose the report type and the year.
 You would first choose one of the two report type options, namely Yearly Airline Performance Report and Yearly Airline Delay Report; and then select a year to get the charts for the given year.